IngaSchl/Object-Extraction/README.md

 **Author**: Inga Schlegel

-**Date**: 07/26/2022
+**Date**: 12/17/2022

-Exemplary research data and software used and implemented for the CaGIS paper *Semi-automated object extraction from large-scale historical maps* [TO DO add paper link].
+Exemplary research data and software used and implemented for the KN paper *Semi-automated object extraction from large-scale historical maps* [TO DO add paper link].

 This repository contains executable Python code (Jupyter Notebooks) described within sections 4 and 5 in the paper.
 Each subfolder *data* contains exemplary input data.